liborty/rstats/README.md

 Vector algebra operations between two slices `&[T]`, `&[U]` of any length (dimensionality):

 * Vector additions, subtractions and products (scalar, kronecker, outer),
-* Other relationships and measures,
+* Other relationships and measures of difference,
-* Pearson's, Spearman's and Kendall's correlations.
+* Pearson's, Spearman's and Kendall's correlations,
+* Joint pdf, joint entropy, statistical dependence

 This trait is unchecked (for speed), so some caution with data is advisable.

 ## Trait Vecf64

-A handful of primitive methods as in `Vecg` but operating on an argument of known end type `f64` or `&[f64]`.
+A handful of methods from `Vecg`, specialised to an argument of known end type `f64` or `&[f64]`.

 ## Traits MutVecg & MutVecf64